pageSwanson/homepage/resume.md

 __Website__
 [pageswanson.github.io/homepage](https://pageswanson.github.io/homepage)

-Professional programmer with experience in production software for a .NET ecosystem with C#, MS-Sql, and ES5/ES6.
-As of today: teaching coding locally, renewing personal interest in C through independent work, freelancing with ES6 using a functional approach, and learning Rust via a sequencer clone project.
-Native English speaker learning German (basic competency).
+Professional programmer with experience in production software for a .NET ecosystem with C#, MS-SQL, and ES5/ES6.
+As of today: teaching coding locally, renewing personal interest in C through independent work, freelancing with JavaScript using a functional approach, and learning Rust via a sequencer clone project.
+A native English speaker learning German (basic competency).

 ## Experience